gyorilab/biomappings-curation-app/README.md

 ## TLS cert

-Place a trusted TLS cert with SAN `app.gyori-mac.localdomain` and corresponding key at the locations matching those of the `tls` directive within `Caddyfile`.
+Place a trusted TLS cert with SAN `*.gyori-mac.localdomain` and corresponding key at the locations matching those of the `tls` directive within `Caddyfile`.

 ## Launch